LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/docker/docker-swarm/index.md

-﻿# Signer - Setup on Docker
+﻿# Signer - Docker Swarm

 To install an [on-premises](../../index.md) instance of [Signer](../../../index.md) on Docker, follow the steps below.
 For other platforms, [click here](../../index.md).